 Kanji radicals are base or root symbols that are used in many more complex kanji.
-Being able to recognize the radical will help in understanding new kanji you may not’ve seen yet.
+Being able to recognize the radical will help in understanding new kanji you may not have seen yet.

 To get started, check out the University of Texas’ free online kanji radical lessons.
 They’ll walk you through common radicals, placement and combinations of radicals, plus links to additional learning resources.

 As with kana, using flashcards, matching and writing them out will all be effective tools to master these.
-White Rabbit is an especially useful resource for this type of practice.
-It’s a goldmine of Japanese language materials, including ready-to-use kanji flashcards (plus audio downloads to accompany the flashcards), kanji workbooks and “cheat sheet” charts for easy reference.
+OMG Japan has a series of books imported from Japan that you can get your hands on.
+This site is a goldmine of Japanese language materials, including ready-to-use kanji flashcards (plus audio downloads to accompany the flashcards), kanji workbooks and “cheat sheet” charts for easy reference.

-For kanji specifically, stroke order, or the order and direction you draw each line in the character, becomes important in creating legible symbols.
+For kanji specifically, the order and direction you draw each line in the character, known as the stroke order, becomes important in creating legible symbols.
 Be mindful of that if you choose to practice writing them.
-You can check your work with this guide to Japanese stroke order.
+You can check your work with the FluentU guide to Japanese stroke order.

-Additionally, you’ll come across radicals all the time while reading, so you’ll constantly be seeing their usage, which will also aid in absorbing it.
+Additionally, you’ll come across radicals all the time while you read, so you’ll constantly be seeing their usage, which will also aid in absorbing the information.